GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/06-request-batching.md

 url: {{ingress_protocol}}://{{session_namespace}}-grafana.{{ingress_domain}}{{ingress_port_suffix}}/d/process-info?orgId=1&refresh=5s
 ```

-you will also see that the amount of CPU take by the WSGI application has dropped.
+you will also see that the amount of CPU taken by the WSGI application has dropped.
 This is because of the lower overhead of collecting the metrics.

 ![](hello-world-v5-1-process-info.png)